Fast Cross-Correlation for TDoA Estimation on Small Aperture Microphone Arrays: Time Difference of Arrival

-From now on we can omit the index $t$ for clarity (so $\hat{R}(t,f)$ becomes $\hat{R}(f)$), without loss of generality.
-The expression $y(\tau)$ stands for the cross-correlation (computed on $\hat{R}(f)$, either with GCC or FCC) between the signals for each candidate delay $\tau \in \{\tau_1, \tau_2, \dots, \tau_I\}$, where $I$ stands for the number of candidates.
-The goal is to find the delay that maximizes the correlation $y(\tau)$ between both signals:

-Once the most likely TDoA (denoted as $\tau^*$) is found, a polynomial interpolation is applied to improve accuracy.
-There exist numerous interpolation methods, but here we limit ourselves to quadratic interpolation, as it requires little computation and a closed-form solution exists \cite{abe2004design}.
-A more accurate TDoA $\hat\tau$ can therefore be obtained by using the target TDoA $\tau^*$ and its neighbours ($\tau^*-\Delta\tau$ and $\tau^*+\Delta\tau$):
+The expression $y(\tau)$ stands for the cross-correlation (computed on $\hat{R}(f)$, either with GCC or FCC) for each delay $\tau \in \{\tau_1, \tau_2, \dots, \tau_I\}$, where $I$ stands for the number of candidates.
+The goal is to find the delay $\tau^*$ that maximizes $y(\tau)$.
+Once $\tau^*$ found, $\hat\tau$ is calculated using a polynomial interpolation to improve accuracy.
+There are various interpolation methods, but here we limit ourselves to quadratic interpolation, as it requires little computation and has a closed-form solution \cite{abe2004design}.